UCL-ARC/cloudlabs/serverless-app/README.md

 # AWS Serverless Web Example Application

+## NOTE May 2023
+There has been a change to the account settings.
+Creating S3 buckets as described in the terraform scripts is no longer permitted.
+The scripts will be updated to match the security requirements.

+## Introduction

 This example demonstrates how to build a web app in AWS using Terraform.
 The web app is built on the React framework